Skip to Content

 My gravy is oily!

-Problem: you overdid it with the turkey fat and/or butter.
+Problem: You overdid it with the turkey fat and/or butter.

-Solution: this is where the gravy fat separator comes in!
+Solution: This is where the gravy fat separator comes in!
 Alternatively, you can try to spoon off the fat or let the gravy cool so it congeals at the top and can be removed.

 My gravy tastes like flour!

-Problem: you didn’t let the drippings and flour roux brown enough, and now the gravy tastes chalky.
+Problem: You didn’t let the drippings and flour roux brown enough, and now the gravy tastes chalky.

-Solution: crank up the heat for a few minutes while whisking regularly.
+Solution: Crank up the heat for a few minutes while whisking regularly.
 If your gravy thickens too much, just add some more stock, drippings or cream.

-M gravy tastes burned!
+My gravy tastes burned!

 Problem: The roasting pan got too hot and the drippings burned